Do you know what the “e” in energy stands for? No? Well, it stands for:

 Did you know that meditating just a few minutes a day can refresh you and leave you feeling like a new, more relaxed person?
 Well, it can!
 Please take care of your self daily.

 Adopt a Healthy Diet

-You probably figured this tip out fairly quickly, but you can refresh after a challenging week simply by adopting a healthy diet.
+You probably figured this tip out fairly quickly, but one way to achieve caregiver stress relief after a challenging week is simply to adopt a healthier diet.
 Renew your strength by noshing on fresh fruit and veggies, whole grains, low-fat dairy, lean meats, fish, nuts, and olive oil.
 These healthy foods will energize you without causing you to “crash”.
 P.S. avoid caffeine and sugar because they will cause you to “crash”.

 Get Rest to Renew your Energy

 It’s not uncommon for caregivers of older adults to experience insomnia from time-to-time.
+Specially caregivers that help people with dementia.
 You have a lot on your mind, after all.
 But, not sleeping can lead to a host of unpleasant side-effects, which is counterproductive if you are trying to renew your strength.
 So, try to get at least 6-8 hours of sleep at night and if that’s not possible, refresh by taking cat-naps during the day.